Courtney Raetzman

-Courtney Raetzman (born April 9, 1994) is an American soccer midfielder player who previously played for Chicago Red Stars in the NWSL.
+Courtney Raetzman (born April 9, 1994) is an American former soccer midfielder player who played for Chicago Red Stars in the NWSL.

-Career
+Club career

 After four years playing at the University of Kentucky, Raetzman was drafted by Chicago Red Stars with the 32nd overall pick in the 2016 NWSL College Draft.
 She was named to the Red Stars 2016 Opening Day Roster and appeared in 6 games.
 She was waived by the team ahead of the 2017 season.